-Community feedback gathered during the project’s engagement period in late 2021 has helped to shape the curatorial direction to which artists were required to respond in their submissions, ‘Connections.’
-The project’s Community Reference Group has also provided support and advice on this topic and in refining suitable locations for artworks to help meet the objectives of the grant funding.
+Community feedback gathered during the project’s engagement period in late 2021 has helped to shape the locations and curatorial direction for the project, while the project’s Community Reference Group has provided ongoing support and advice, including identifying and providing feedback on suitable locations for the artworks along the trail.

 Meet the artists